 Want to create a greener world that works for all people?
-One of the most important things you can do is vote with your dollars.
+One of the most important things you can do is vote with your dollar.
 Where you spend and invest your money is a powerful way of voting each day to support local communities, fair wages, and a healthy planet.

 Here at Green America, we’ve helped educate and mobilize consumers to use their money for a greener world, and we’ve seen the results in the growth of organic foods, fair trade products, clean energy solutions, and community banks and credit unions, just to name a few.
 Voting with our dollars works.